-Book No. 6 of L. Frank Baum’s “Oz” series, “The Emerald City of Oz,” published in 1910, begins differently than the earlier books.
-Dorothy isn’t whisked off to Oz by forces of nature over which she has no control.
-This time, she goes there of her own volition, of sorts.
+Book No. 6 of L. Frank Baum’s “Oz” series, “The Emerald City of Oz,” published in 1910, begins differently than his earlier books.
+This time, Dorothy Gale isn’t whisked off to Oz by forces of nature over which she has no control.
+She goes there of her own volition, of sorts.

 When the Kansas farmhouse she lives in is about to be foreclosed, her uncle and aunt tell her to return to the fairyland, so that she doesn’t have to grow up in poverty.
 The little girl immigrates to Oz, but not alone.
 She gets her dear friend, princess Ozma, to invite her family too, to live in the enchanted utopia.

 Gentle and peace-loving as Oz is, it’s ringed by a cluster of mean, combative nations.
 The underground dominion of Nome is plotting a surprise invasion of Oz.
 Its evil king wants to attack to recover his Magic Belt—a device that enables teleportation—as well as to avenge Ozma for rescuing the members of the royal family of Ev, whom he’d held captive.

 The swaths of numinous golden sands that surround Oz make it impossible to breach its territory.
 The Nome army reckons that the only way it can reach its capital, Emerald City, is by traveling above it or under it.
 Their gnomish people—to whom eggs are kryptonite—are ace miners, skilled at digging tunnels, but as they’re no match for the magical prowess of Ozites, they forge alliances with three other wicked kingdoms.